svenkugi/EmbeddedSystemsCW1/mqttHostScripts/readme.md

 # MQTT scripts to be run on the host
 Windows batch scripts automate the starting of the mosquitto MQTT server and the relevant python scripts.
+Note the batch scripts have absolute paths to the mosquitto executables.

 ### High-level scripts
 - RUN.bat:	Starts the host by starting a mosquitto server and the python host script